 FDNS Data Collection and Data System

 The FDNS operates the Fraud Detection and National Security Data System (FDNS-DS).
 This is a case-management system used to record, track, and manage information related to cases under review for possible fraud concerns.
-These concerns are referred to enforcement agencies such as Immigration and Customs Enforcement (ICE), the Federal Bureau of Investigation (FBI), the U.S. Customs and Border Protection (CBP), and the U.S. Department of State (DOS), among others.
+These concerns are referred to enforcement agencies such as U.S. Immigration and Customs Enforcement (ICE), the Federal Bureau of Investigation (FBI), U.S. Customs and Border Protection (CBP), and the U.S. Department of State (DOS), among others.
 The FDNS-DS stores information on immigration applications involving suspected or confirmed fraud, criminal activity, serious public safety concerns, and national security concerns.

 Surprise Site Visits Used to Verify Bona Fide Relationship